zenprocess/confluent-platform/rest-proxy/README.md

-## Confluent Platform Kafka RESET Proxy
+## Confluent Platform Kafka REST Proxy
 This is a highly configurable Dockerized [Confluent Platform Kafka REST Proxy](http://docs.confluent.io/2.0.0/kafka-rest/docs/index.html).

 ## How to use this image